A place for everyone. Together, we are inspired to grow, learn and achieve.

 This term our topic is:

 Please ensure your child's PE kit (both inside and outside) is in school from Monday to Friday every week.
-The children will be doing one session of PE inside and their usual session with Maidenhead Magpies outside each week.
-This term we will be focusing on developing athletic skills and setting and trying to beat our personal best!
-We will also be making use of our new running track.
+If your child does not wear socks to school please ensure there is a pair in their PE bag.
+The children will be doing one session of PE inside on a Monday afternoon and one session of PE outside on a Wednesday afternoon.
+This term we will be focusing on improving and developing balance, agility and co-ordination through a series of different activities.

 Personal Social and Health Education and Citizenship: